ZeeshanJ99/Node_app_full_automation/README.md

 6. Create a new security group that allows all access on ports `22`, `80`, and `8080`.
 7. Create a new key pair for the instance, and save the file.
 Then click `Launch`.
 8. To see the Jenkins login page, copy the IP into your browser with `:8080` at the end.
 Username: `devopslondon`, password: `DevOpsAdmin`.
 - After creating the server, we should check the plugins already available
+### For our project we need certain plugins:
+- Gatling
+- Ansible
+- Terraform
+- Amazon EC2
+- Git
+- Github
+- Credentials
+- SSH Agent
- - If they're not installed, then we need to add plugins for Gatling, Ansible and Terraform
+> If they're not installed, then we need to add them

 ### Working steps (ROUGH NOTES):